Safeguard Documentation Center

 Runtime threat detection (CWPP)

-Safeguard ships a Falco-style runtime rule engine that detects suspicious workload behavior — shells spawned in containers, sensitive file access, unexpected network activity, privilege changes — and maps each rule to the relevant MITRE ATT&CK technique so alerts arrive with adversary context.
+Safeguard ships a runtime rule engine that detects suspicious workload behavior — shells spawned in containers, sensitive file access, unexpected network activity, privilege changes — and maps each rule to the relevant MITRE ATT&CK technique so alerts arrive with adversary context.

 Detection rule packs